 named the University of Minnesota-Twin Cities

-in the nation, marking five consecutive years that the
+in the nation, marking nearly a decade that the

-U of M-Twin Cities has received recognition from this organization.
+U of M Twin Cities has received this recognition.

-The Gender and Sexuality Center for Queer and Trans Life is dedicated to transforming campus climate for University of Minnesota students, staff, faculty, alumni, and community members by developing and supporting more inclusive understandings of gender and sexuality through education, advocacy, outreach, and support.
+The Gender and Sexuality Center for Queer and Trans Life provides education, advocacy, outreach, and support to students, staff, faculty, alum and community members, and strives to create a campus climate where more inclusive understandings of gender and sexuality foster a sense of belonging for all.

-Campus Climate emerged over the last three years as a pressing issue through the Twin Cities campus strategic planning process, as well as past and current grassroots efforts led by campus groups concerned about the experiences of marginalized groups at the University of Minnesota.
-To address campus climate issues, President Kaler charged senior leaders in early 2014 with forming the Campus Climate Workgroup (CCWG) to study climate on the Twin Cities campus and question what’s working, what resources are in place, and what needs to change.
+Campus Climate emerged in 2014 as a pressing issue through the Twin Cities campus strategic planning process, as well as past and current grassroots efforts led by campus groups concerned about the experiences of marginalized groups at the University of Minnesota.
+To address campus climate concerns, in early 2014, then-President Eric W. Kaler created the Initiative to Improve Campus Climate on the Twin Cities Campus.
+Between 2014 and 2019, this initiative was expanded and sustained as a collaborative effort across campus.

 Office for Equity and Diversity

 In 1996, the University of Minnesota began a process of realigning resources that resulted in the existing Office for Equity and Diversity (OED).
 This intentional process of building a strong, interwoven structure reflects the University’s view of equity and diversity as critical elements and core values in achieving excellence at a leading research institution.

 The Multicultural Center for Academic Excellence (MCAE) is a campus-wide resource that promotes an inclusive atmosphere to foster and enrich multicultural understanding among all members of the University of Minnesota community.
 MCAE's commitment to creating such a climate is driven by a student-first culture in which students are the highest priority.